JanisKarasa/jk-digital-careers-website-v2/README.md

 - Rendering Dynamic Data using Jinja template tags
 - Looping through the list of dictionaries to present the data in HTML
 - Handling logic of condition if some info is not present in the list of dictionaries
+- Creating templates that could be rendered on other templates

 ## Tools Used: